Personal Finance Basics

 Is debt consolidation a good idea?

-• When debt consolidation is a good idea
+Senior couple calculating finances to determine if debt consolidation is a good idea

 Save money with a lower APR

-Save money by paying off debt faster
+Pay off debt faster

-By consolidating your debt into one loan, you might be able to pay off your loan faster.
-How?
-A debt consolidation loan might offer more room to put extra money toward the principal.
-If the loan you receive to consolidate your debts doesn’t have a prepayment penalty (a fee that some lenders charge you if you pay off a loan early), it might make sense to take the same amount of money you would have paid for all your previous debts and put it all toward the new debt consolidation loan.
-And that can help you pay off the loan even quicker, which could save you money on interest.
+If the loan you receive to consolidate your debts doesn’t have a prepayment penalty (a fee that some lenders charge you if you pay off a loan early), it may make sense to take the same amount of money you would have paid for all your previous debts and put it all toward the new debt consolidation loan.
+Doing so can help you pay off the loan even quicker, which could save you money on interest.

 Increase your credit score with on-time payments